sirixdb/sirixdb.github.io/transactional-cursor-api.md

 ## Axes to Navigate in Space and Time
 SirixDB provides several axes to navigate through the tree structures of both the binary XML as well as the JSON encoding.
 Namely all of the axes known from XPath plus a few more.

-### Non Structural Wrapper Axis
+### Non Structural Wrapper Axis for XML resources

-As it’s a common task to iterate over structural and non-structural nodes, that is namespaces and especially attributes, SirixDB provides a simple wrapper axis:
+As it's a common task to iterate over structural and non-structural nodes, that is namespaces and especially attributes, SirixDB provides a simple wrapper axis:

 ```java
 new NonStructuralWrapperAxis(new DescendantAxis(rtx))